EarthMC/earthmc-docs/src/posts/quality-of-life-update.md

 ---
 slug: /quality-of-life-update
-title: Quality of life update
+title: Quality of Life update
 hide_table_of_contents: true
 ---

 The update is live!
 Hope you like it.
 Here's what's new!

+Special thanks to Warrior and Fruitloopins.

 ## Official API
 EarthMC now has an official API in courtesy of Fruitloopins!